 Another frustratingly close Season was to come in 2017-18 as Crowborough finished in 3rd place with the top two teams both getting promoted!

-Behind the scenes their were many hurdles to overcome in the 2018/19 Season but the club were never in danger before sealing a mid-table finish while in the follwoing season their was no finsihing position due to the Coronovirus Pandemic.
+Behind the scenes their were many hurdles to overcome in the 2018/19 Season but the club were never in danger before sealing a mid-table finish while in the following seasons their was no finishing position due to the Coronovirus Pandemic.

-The Crows are now ready for another exciting Season in the SCEFL Premier Division.
+The Crows are now ready for another exciting campaign in the SCEFL Premier Division.